 How much rip rap do I need?

-Knowing the rip rap rock size you need is one essential factor when building a rip rap.
-Now that we know how to calculate rip rap rock size, let us now learn how much rip rap you need for your project.
+Knowing the rip rap rock size, you need is one essential factor when building a rip rap.
+Now that we know how to calculate rip rap rock size let us now learn how much rip rap you need for your project.
 For that, we have to compute the volume of your rip rap by multiplying your rip rap's area by its depth.
-It is worth noting that it is recommended to make a rip rap with a depth of at least twice the value of
+It is worth noting that making a rip rap with a depth of at least twice the value of is recommended.

-Since we may be also asked by our supplier how much rip rap we need in terms of weight, we can obtain it by multiplying the volume we computed by the density of the rock we'd like to use.
+Since our supplier may also ask how much rip rap we need in terms of weight, we can obtain it by multiplying the volume we computed by the density of the rock we'd like to use.
 Riprap rocks have densities that vary from about

 1,600 kg/m³ to